 A design patent would also protect against a “lazy competitor.”
 A lazy competitor asks a manufacturer to reverse engineer a product without any significant modification.
 However, if an inventor has secured a design patent on the product’s external appearance, any sales of the reverse engineered product would be identical in design and therefore a clear case of design patent infringement.
 Design patents force lazy competitors to alter the appearance of their products to avoid liability for design patent infringement.
 Securing design patents may be a good strategy if the patent owner has had a history, or experience, with such lazy competitors simply copying their products.

 Rejected Items from Manufacturing Vendors

 Design patents may also prevent the sale of items that did not pass quality control during manufacturing.
-The manufacturer might try to sell these reject items without the knowledge or authorization of the inventor (a typical problem when manufacturing products in China).
+The manufacturer might try to sell these rejected items without the knowledge or authorization of the inventor (a typical problem when manufacturing products in China).
 Manufacturing overruns (i.e., items manufactured over the ordered amount) are common, and when the inventor does not buy them, the manufacturer may attempt to sell them to third parties to make additional profit on the order.
 Securing a design patent can deter this conduct since rejected items and overruns would be identical to the design patent and would constitute design patent infringement when sold in or imported into the United States.